Click here to see a summary of the Chamber's 2016 Legislative wins.

 - Support the current comprehensive state transportation program

-Environmental Resources – The Wichita Metro Chamber believes environmental management must take a balanced and reasonable approach that protects the environment without placing unnecessary burdens on business.
+Environmental Resources – The Wichita Regional Chamber believes environmental management must take a balanced and reasonable approach that protects the environment without placing unnecessary burdens on business.

-Education and Workforce Development – The Wichita Metro Chamber believes a strong education system is vital in workforce and talent development.
+Education and Workforce Development – The Wichita Regional Chamber believes a strong and integrated education system, from pre-school through higher education, is vital in workforce and talent development.